uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 Update 2 - 2 May to 31 May is accepted<br />
 Update 3 – 28 May to 6 June is rejected because it overlaps the previous updates

-Annual updates are mandatory annually but we have provided the functionality for customers to provide information more frequently if they choose.

-* update a self-employment annual summary - this enables the customer to provide any information about allowances and adjustments they might want to provide during the year to get a more accurate calculation
-* update a non FHL property business annual summary - this enables the customer to provide any information about allowances and adjustments they might want to provide during the year to get a more accurate calculation
-* update an FHL property business annual summary - this enables the customer to provide any information about allowances and adjustments they might want to provide during the year to get a more accurate calculation
-Checking if an obligation has been met
-Once the customer has finished sending all the information for that period and you have retrieved the calculation, you can then check whether the customer's obligations have been met.
-Note: in some cases, it can take up to an hour for the results to be confirmed.

 ## Submit Annual updates for SE and Property businesses

 Annual updates are mandatory annually but we have provided the functionality for customers to provide information more frequently if they choose.